fakela/documentation/get-started/platform-tour.md

 [/block]
 ## API - Dashboard

-From the dashboard section, monitor your API usage.
+From the dashboard section, you can monitor and manage your usage and your plan

 [block:image]